Karlostavitch1/issue-xrpl-token/README.md

 The user assumes all responsibility for:
 - Understanding the code
-- Securing wallet information
+- Securing private keys
 - Managing XRP funds
 - Token creation outcomes
 - Network transaction fees
-- Any potential losses "# issue-xrpl-token"
+- Any potential losses